hoetzgit/PiHQINDI/README.md

 Experiment with the available settings.
 Background information on the workings of these settings can be read at the following page: https://www.raspberrypi.org/documentation/raspbian/applications/camera.md

-The script is using the reapistill command to capture images and the php script makes the most useful parameters available via the RESTful API of the php script.
+The script is using the raspistill command to capture images and the php script makes the most useful parameters available via the RESTful API of the php script.

 ## Available parameters: